lrakai/terraform-on-azure/README.md

 ## Following Along

-Create a Bash Azure Cloud Shell in the cloudshell storage account that is created by the template.
+1. Create a Bash Azure Cloud Shell in the cloudshell storage account that is created by the template.
 Terraform is installed in the cloud shell by default and is automatically authenticated.
+1. Copies the files in the `src/` directory to the Cloud Shell file share.
+1. Change into the `clouddrive/` directory in the Cloud Shell to see the copied files.
+1. Initialize the working directory with `terraform init`

+    1. Cloud Shell doesn't support soft links.
+As a workaround you can create copies of the modules in the `.terraform/modules` directory using the directory names given in the error messages

+1. Apply the configuration changes to have all the resources created and the VM provisioned.

 ## Tearing Down